gizmo385/gizmo385.github.io/_posts/2015-08-11-adts-in-clojure.md

 ```

 As you can see, functions operating on ADTs become incredibly brief and easily expressible.
 While
-some of this is due to the conciseness and expressibility of Haskell, you'll see that we'll soon be
+some of this is due to the conciseness of the language and how expressive it is, you'll see that
-able to define something very similar in Clojure.
+we'll soon be able to define something very similar in Clojure.

 ### So how do they look in Clojure?